-The UND Department of Mathematics offers courses leading to the Master of Science and Master of Education degrees with a major in mathematics.
+The UND Department of Mathematics offers courses leading to the Master of Science, Master of Education degrees with a major in mathematics, as well as a Master's in Applied Statistics.
 A graduate minor in statistics is also available.

 The atmosphere in the department is friendly and supportive, and our graduate program is the right size to allow us to provide individual attention to every student.
 Our faculty have research interests in pure and applied mathematics, statistics, and mathematics education.
 Our graduates have been successful in completing PhD programs at other institutions as well as in finding jobs in industry or the public sector, depending on their interests.

 Frequently Asked Questions

 As a mathematics graduate student, what kind of learning atmosphere will I find in the department?

 All of our graduate students are masters students, and the total number is low-usually 10 to 12.
 The student/faculty ratio of the department is generally smaller than one.
 This means you will find a close, friendly learning environment where masters students are highly valued and are able to receive individual attention throughout their programs.
 Class size for our graduate courses is usually five or less.

 What can I do with a graduate degree in mathematics?